ThreeHats/foundryvtt-rest-api-relay/docs/md/update-docker-image.md

+---
+id: update-docker-image
+title: Update Docker Image
+sidebar_position: 10
+---

-# Maintainance and updates of the docker image
+# Maintenance and Updates of the Docker Image

 ## 1. Stop the docker image